Industry

 Assigning light duties at work

-Assigning light duties in the workplace should only occur if a fit note from a medical professional advises or if there has been an agreement made between the employer and employee.
-To prepare for these circumstances then it can help to introduce a business policy, so you have a clear procedure in place, especially if your workers are exposed to a higher risk of injury.
+Assigning light duties in the workplace should only occur if a fit note from a medical professional advises as much, or if there has been an agreement made between the organisation and its people.
+To prepare for these circumstances, it can help to introduce an organisational policy on the topic.
+This provides organisations and their HR and management teams with a clear procedure that can be followed.
+This is especially important in instances where the workforce is exposed to a higher risk of injury.

 The policy should outline who is responsible for arranging light duty work, potential light work responsibilities and the process of agreement with the individual.
-Remember to consider both the company's and the employees' needs.
+Remember to consider both the organisation and the individual's needs.

 If you're still unsure about light duty work, or you need help considering alternative responsibilities when the situation arises, then we're here to help.